denten-books/plain-text/1-metaphor.md

 which changes depending on its context?
 How can literary analysis---close reading, philology, hermeneutics---persist without the fixity of print?

-Consider the commonplace task of "turning pages" when writing or reading digital texts.
-In cognitive linguistic terms, the idea of paper pages should somehow extend into the domain of manipulating digital information.
-In literary terms, the projection of a page on the screen carries the tenor of paper pagination.
-By these means, the turning of simulated pages implies a certain familiar arrangement of matter.
-Readers know what to do with paper pages.
-They understand the affordances involved.
-The metaphor encourages readers to extend their knowledge of the physical world into the projected, virtual.
-For example, paper pages can be turned; we know they usually proceed one another, sequentially; and we are attuned to expect the same attributes to hold true in the vehicle---the domain receiving the tenor of the metaphor.
-The turning of virtual pages should, in theory, trigger a series of corresponding actions in the target, digital domain.
-Turning the page on a screen should correspond to a similar action on the disk.
-But the action does not necessarily meet our expectations.
-The arrangement of information stored on the disk affords different physical actions from the arrangement of information on the page.
-For example, an English-language character occupies eight bits on a disk where a print character occupies one.
-The disk can tolerate millions of rewrites, where the paper medium wears out after only a few.
-The paper inscription is visible to the naked eye where the digital inscription is not.

 Dissimulation is perhaps necessary, because the reading and writing of digital data can involve processes far outside of everyday experience.
 For example, in reading data from solid state (FLASH) memory a circuit imparts electrical